Mexico school collapse spurs doubts over building code for quakes

 She survived the quake, current and former students said.

 Neither the principal nor other family members could be reached for comment.
-But local authorities, neighbours and parents are demanding answers.
+But local authorities, neighbors and parents are demanding answers.

 “Who could have approved this school?” asked Raul Díaz, a doctor whose 7-year-old son, Eduardo, died at the school.
 “The building was poorly built.”